Petroleum Sarawak: Board of directors

 On 21 September 2017 PETROS launched an advertisement to hire a new Chief Executive Officer (CEO) for itself, after announcing earlier that month that they wanted to hire a local CEO.
 PETROS' chairperson announced that the oil & gas company received over 40 applications from Sarawakians to fill the vacancy.
 As at 17 January 2018, the position is yet to be filled.
 On 8 March 2018, Chief Minister Abang Johari announced that Sauu Kakok will be appointed as PETROS' first CEO.
 This followed months of speculation and search.

 By 8 November 2017, advertisements to hire human resource manager (HRM), chief operating officer (COO) and chief financial officer (CFO) started appearing on job boards.

-Collaborations

-In January 2018, PETROS signed a memorandum of understanding (MOU) with Petrotel Energy Oman LLC to "explore the possibility of co-operation to develop the downstream sector of oil and gas industries in Sarawak”.
+Business

+Upstream

+In October 2020, the Sarawak government issued mining leases in Miri and Marudi to Petros for onshore oil and gas mining.

 In December 2022, Petros collaborate with South Korea's Posco Group on the development of carbon capture and storage (CCS) business.

 In January 2023, Petros won oil exploration rights from Petronas in Baram Junior Cluster within the Baram Delta Province offshore Sarawak.

-Subsidiaries
+In 2026, PETROS started onshore oil production at Adong Kechil West field near Marudi, with a production rate of 800 barrels per day.

+Downstream

+In January 2018, PETROS signed a memorandum of understanding (MOU) with Petrotel Energy Oman LLC to "explore the possibility of co-operation to develop the downstream sector of oil and gas industries in Sarawak”.

+In year 2020, Petros started to distribute liquefied petroleum gas (LPG) to 1,500 business and 2,500 households in Miri and Bintulu.
+In December 2020, Petros launched its own brand of LPG gas cylinder.

 In March 2022, Petronas Dagangan Berhad (a subsidiary of Petronas) sold its LPG business to PetrosNiaga Sdn Bhd (a subsidiary of Petros) in exchange of 49% stake in PetrosNiaga.